source-data/sd-graph/README.md

     UNWIND ids as id
     RETURN DISTINCT id

-Save the results as csv to a `export.csv` file.
-Go to http://www.uniprot.org/uploadlists/ and generate a `UniProtKB AC/ID` to `GeneID (Entrez Gene)` mapping `protein2gene.tab` file.
+Save the results as csv file (for example to a `export.csv`).
+Go to http://www.uniprot.org/uploadlists/ and upload this file to generate a `UniProtKB AC/ID` to `GeneID (Entrez Gene)` mapping `protein2gene.tab` file.

 Move the `protein2gene.tab` into the `neo4j/import/` directory (this is set in `neo4j.conf` as the default directory for importing files) and build the protein-to-gene mapping with